 - UTILIZE BARRICADES: The barricades are also critical components of warehouse logistics.
 It’s vital to ensure that your loading dock doors are well blocked.
 All barriers should be well placed on the loading floors, raised at least 4 ft above the ground.

 - PHYSICAL LIMITS: This falls under employee safety.
-Some employers tend to overlook employee well-being.
+Some employers tend to overlook employee well-being when creating warehouse safety rules.
 Employees have physical limits, and when you push them to work past these limits, you make them risking their safety.
 This is why when assigning employees different tasks, it’s crucial that you don’t place very tight schedules and deadlines on these tasks.
 When employees do activities in haste, chances of slipping, and tripping, increase causing accidents and injury in the warehouse.

 - REGULAR TRAINING & WORKSHOPS: Training employees on the machine’s basics and complex machine operations is also a critical aspect you should maintain in your warehouse.
 It’s essential that the employees understand the machine specs and most importantly, the safety measures when using the machines.